UCLALibrary/TVNewsVisualization/README.md

 ### Note

 A few json files in the sample transcript data didn’t add escapes before quotes when they are generated from txt files, so that when trying to parse the json object it reports an error.
 Most of the mistakes occur in the “Headlines” part of a transcript.
-I have corrected all these errors and I will include this change in the readme.
 It should be easy to avoid these in the future.

+Add .json files in ./data/ have been corrected.